feature request #5848

 As far as I can see that, the bug still exists and was not solved together with #2939.

-#8 Updated by Andreas Kohlbecker almost 2 years ago
+#8 Updated by Andreas Kohlbecker about 2 years ago

 - Category changed from cdmlib-remote to cdmlib